 Trends affecting Stena

-Shipping is the mode of transport that releases the smallest volume of greenhouse gases per unit transported, and will continue to play an important role in the global economy for many years to come.
-Today, shipping accounts for 2.5 per cent (according to the International Maritime Organization IMO, the UN’s shipping organisation) of the world’s total carbon dioxide emissions.
-At the same time, the world has never consumed as much oil as it does today.
+Shipping is the mode of transport that releases the smallest volume of greenhouse gases per unit transported, and will continue to play an important role in the global economy, in a future sustainable society.